duplisea/gslea/README.md

 -   [Source and references for data](#source-and-references-for-data)
 -   [Forget the R-package, I just want the data](#forget-the-r-package-i-just-want-the-data)
+-   [Work using gslea and links to associated code](#work-using-gslea-and-links-to-associated-code)
+    -   [Where gslea has been used in research and advice](#where-gslea-has-been-used-in-research-and-advice)
+    -   [Code and packages that have drawn up gslea](#code-and-packages-that-have-drawn-up-gslea)
 -   [Development plan and data inclusion](#development-plan-and-data-inclusion)
     -   [Multispecies fish and invertebrate survey